yieldlove/code-challenges-js/README.md

 ## Goal

-Read/learn documents in the references section about header bidding.
+Read and learn the documents about header bidding mentioned in the references section.

 Implement the following challenges **as best as you can**.